 The benefits of ball therapy are widely acknowledged for children and adults with a range of abilities.
 Balls are used for balance and coordination training, strengthening, gross motor and proprioceptive activities.
+There are many types of balls, including Peanut Balls, Therapy Balls and Therapy Balls with feet.
 Balls are commonly used for;

 The traditional round therapy ball works well for all of these activities.
 Some users however, particularly children, may find the instability of the round ball too challenging.
 For these users the Peanut Ball is an ideal way to harness the benefits of ball therapy in a less intimidating manner allowing them to work and build confidence as they develop.

 A Peanut Ball is an inflatable therapy ball with all the benefits of traditional therapy.
 The peanut ball is effectively two therapy balls joined in the middle by a saddle which is set slightly lower than the two ends.
 This makes the Peanut Ball more stable than a traditional ball allowing users of all ages and ability to use the ball with confidence.